Malaga tries to shake off tacky image

 But, according to the MPM's director Jose Lebrero Stalls, there is a danger that in setting out to appeal to tourists a less critical eye may be applied to what is exhibited.

 "We don't just show works by Picasso," he explains.
 "We also display artists who inspired Picasso or were directly influenced by him.
-We have to be careful to maintain quality and not just to think we can show anything just because it's a Picasso."'Lot to see'
+We have to be careful to maintain quality and not just to think we can show anything just because it's a Picasso."

 But local art aficionados and artists are less enthusiastic about the emphasis on one artist.